PrathamChoreria/fsd_mini/README.md

-A simple e-commerce website build using nodejs and mysql
+A simple e-commerce website built using nodejs and mysql